bridgetownrb/fundraising-site/src/_pages/index.md

 * Over **$5500**: add a _superfast_ esbuild-based frontend bundling solution as an alternative to Webpack
 * Over **$7000**: create a detailed tutorial with code samples showing Bridgetown and a Rails API (including ActiveRecord!) mounted in the same repo via Rack 🤯

+Depending on how this campaign goes, we think it's feasible to release a production-grade Bridgetown 1.0 **by the end of the year**, with any immediate follow-up tasks wrapping up by **February 2022**.

 </section></section-wrapper>

 <section-wrapper><section markdown="1">